Maher4Ever/Namodg/README.markdown

     $form = new Namodg('key_longer_than_10_chars');

     // Check the data passed to this file.
-If it's not valid and can't be processed,
+If there is no data or the data
-    // redirect the user to the homepage. if ( ! $form->canBeProcessed() ) {
+    // can't be decrypted using the key, redirect the user to the homepage. if ( ! $form->canBeProcessed() ) {
         header('Location: index.php');
     }